American academy of pediatrics “clinical report”

 Senator Kate Lieber PASSED Senate Bill 628 which will ensure healthcare coverage alignment from both private and commercial insurers to meet or exceed the coverage set by the State of Oregon for IVIG treatment for children with PANDAS/PANS.
 The Oregon Health Evidence Review Commission (HERC) passed IVIG coverage for those on Oregon’s Medicaid plan in May of 2022 after a robust year long + review of the evidence, consultation with national experts, testimony from providers, families and allies.
 SB 628 would ensure health equity for ALL Oregon children.

-10 other states have already passed this legislation including New Hampshire, Illinois, Minnesota, Delaware, Arkansas, Indiana, Maryland, Massachusetts, Kansas and Rhode Island.
+16 other states have now passed this legislation including New Hampshire, Illinois, Minnesota, Delaware, Arkansas, Indiana, Maryland, Massachusetts, Kansas and Rhode Island.

 House Resolution 4563 was adopted on February 24th, 2022.
 This bill was introduced by Representative My-Linh Thai and co-sponsored by Representatives Pollet, Wicks, Orwell, Morgan, Fey, Walen and Callan.
 This bill serves to call attention to the need for greater awareness while specifying the national standards of care including antibiotics, steroids and IVIG.
 The Washington House of Representatives recognizes and honors the patients and families affected by PANDAS/PANS and the practitioners who assist them.
 The full text of the bill can be found here.